Noddy (camera): Other idents

-Christmas idents

 Replacement

 The mirrored globe was retired at 7 p.m. on 18 February 1985, with the first showing of the globe's replacement: the Computer Originated World or COW for short.
-The globe was retired because of the fact it was the only live mechanical model used on television and the maintenance required was making it difficult to use; even the 1981 rebrand caused a number of difficulties such as bad positioning, odd colours and other errors.
-For example, on the ident's first two days, the blue colour was a very dark navy, and the continents were pale yellow-green, in which they were supposed to be dark blue and green, which was due to a severe problem with the colour scheme, in addition, for its first nine months, the ident was modified a few times.
+The globe was retired because of the fact it was the only live mechanical model used on television and the maintenance required was making it difficult to use; even the 1981 rebrand caused a number of difficulties such as bad positioning, odd colours, and other errors.
+For example, on the ident's first couple of days, a severe problem with the colour scheme caused the colours which should have been dark blue and green to be a very dark navy and a pale yellow-green.
+For its first nine months, the ident was modified a few times.
 The globe was also becoming old fashioned, due to its long service since the introduction of colour.

 The Noddy system was abandoned with the globe, as all idents and clocks were now electronically generated, and as a result the equipment was not needed.
 Programme slides remained the exception; slide scanners were still used for the live origination of programme slides until the late 1980s, when the programme slides then became stored electronically and generated with the Quantel Paintbox.

-The logo's last appearance was at 5:35pm on Monday 18 February, introducing a new series of Grange Hill, although viewers in London would see it one more time, before London Plus at 6:35pm, making this its true final appearance.
+The logo's last appearance was at 5:35pm on Monday 18 February, introducing a new series of Grange Hill, although viewers in London would see it one more time before BBC London Plus at 6:35pm, making this its true final appearance.

 NODD

-The acronym NODD was first recorded in a web forum related to TV presentation, where an author unconnected with the BBC claimed it stood for Nexus Orthicon Display Device.
-However, the term is not recognised among the many surviving Presentation and Engineering staff who worked with the system and internal BBC paperwork of the era specifically refers to the camera system as "Noddy".
+The acronym NODD was first recorded in a web forum related to TV presentation, where an author not connected with the BBC claimed it stood for Nexus Orthicon Display Device.
+However, the term is not recognised among the many surviving Presentation and Engineering staff who worked with the system and internal BBC paperwork of the era specifically refers to the camera system as "Noddy."

-Presentation's "Noddy" camera also had a companion, originally named "Big Ears", which was a dual monochrome slide scanner, thus allowing in-vision changes between slides.
-With the advent of colour this was replaced with a Rank Cintel slide scanner, electronically similar to a flying spot telecine machine.
+Presentation's "Noddy" camera also had a companion, originally named "Big Ears," which was a dual monochrome slide scanner, thus allowing in-vision changes between slides.
+With the advent of colour, this was replaced with a Rank Cintel slide scanner, electronically similar to a flying spot telecine machine.